Anon-Planet/thgtoa/guide.md

 #### Tor over VPN:

 You might be wondering: Well, what about using Tor over VPN instead of VPN over Tor?
-Well, I would not necessarily it:
+Well, we would not necessarily it:

 -   Disadvantages: